Articles

 Instructions

-1. Macerate u2014 Combine strawberries, sugar, lemon juice, and salt in a large heavy-bottomed pot.
+1. Macerate strawberries and combine with sugar, lemon juice, and salt in a large heavy-bottomed pot.
 Stir gently.
 Let rest at room temperature for 30 minutes until the berries have released their juice.

-2. Cook u2014 Place pot over medium heat.
+2. Cook.
+Place pot over medium-low heat.
 Let come to a simmer on its own.
-Once bubbling, stir occasionally and skim foam.
-Continue cooking until the mixture thickens substantially, about 20u201330 minutes.
+Once bubbling, increase heat to medium, stir occasionally and skim foam.
+Watch the pot carefully as boiling jam will increase in volume and can boil over.
+Continue cooking until the mixture thickens substantially, about 20-30 minutes.

-3. Test for Set u2014 Drop a spoonful on a cold plate from the freezer, wait 30 seconds, push your finger through it.
+3. Test for Set.
+Drop a spoonful on a cold plate from the freezer, wait 30 seconds, push your finger through it.
 If it wrinkles and holds, it's done.
 If still liquid, cook 5 more minutes and retest.
+If you want to be super professional get yourself a Brix meter.
+Between 60-63 degrees brix is a perfect set.

-4. Jar u2014 Pour into clean glass jars leaving u00bc-inch headspace.
+4. Jar.
+Pour into clean sterilized glass jars leaving 1/4 - 1/2 inch headspace.
 Process in a boiling water bath 10 min for pantry storage, or refrigerate up to 4 weeks.

-5. Cool u2014 Let jars sit undisturbed for 8 hours.
+5. Cool.
+Let jars sit undisturbed for 8 hours.
 Jam continues to set as it cools.

 Pin Share Tweet